survivejs/react-book/manuscript/03_developing_with_webpack.md

 </html>
 ```

-When you run `npm run dev` from your terminal it will execute the command stated as a value on the **dev** property.
+When you run `npm start` from your terminal it will execute the command stated as a value on the **dev** property.
 This is what it does:

 1. `webpack-dev-server` - Starts a web service on `localhost:8080`
 2. `--config webpack.development.js` - Points at custom development configuration we'll set up later